Kostiantyn777/simple-react-portfolio/README.md

 npm install
 ```

-This will install all needed dependency and packages.
+This will install all needed dependencies and packages.

 After all packages installed successfully, run from the project root directory